SongStitch/song-stitch/README.md

 ## Usage

 Below are the instructions on how you can run SongStitch yourself.
-You can either run it with `go` directly (we're currently using `v1.20.4`), or you can run it with `docker` and `docker-compose`.
+You can either run it with `go` directly, or you can run it with `docker` and `docker-compose`.

 1. Clone the repository